Aam-Digital/aam-services/docs/modules/export.md

 ### Dependencies

-This service is using an external template engine for handle placeholder replacement in files and render PDF files.
+This service is using an external template engine to handle placeholder replacement in files and render PDF (or other supported) files.
 See https://carbone.io for more information and the specification [carboneio-api-spec.yaml](../api-specs/carboneio-api-spec.yaml)

 ## Controllers